HubitatCommunity/Google_Calendar_Search/README.md

-# Google Calendar, Task, Reminder, and Gmail Search and Gmail Notification Device
+# Google Calendar, Task, and Gmail Search and Gmail Notification Device
-Hubitat Google Calendar, Task, Reminder, and Gmail Search and Gmail Notification Device
+Hubitat Google Calendar, Task and Gmail Search and Gmail Notification Device

-For discussion and more information, visit the Hubitat Community <a href="https://community.hubitat.com/t/release-google-calendar-search/71397" target="_blank">[RELEASE] Google Calendar, Task, Reminder, and Gmail Search and Gmail Notification Device</a>.
+For discussion and more information, visit the Hubitat Community <a href="https://community.hubitat.com/t/release-google-calendar-search/71397" target="_blank">[RELEASE] Google Calendar, Task, and Gmail Search and Gmail Notification Device</a>.

 ## Google API Setup
 1. Login to the Google Cloud Console: https://console.cloud.google.com